CBD Effect – How Does Cannabidiol Work in the Body?

 - sleep disorders

-Products like CANNEFF® VAG SUP Vaginal suppositories combine CBD with Hyaluronic acid, which additionally provides moisture, mucous membrane protection, and regenerative effects – a holistic approach to vaginal dryness or intimate complaints.
+products such as CANNEFF® VAG SUP vaginal suppositories combine CBD with hyaluronic acid, which additionally provides moisture, mucous membrane protection, and regenerative effects – a holistic approach to vaginal dryness or intimate complaints.

 Is the effect of CBD scientifically proven?